IoTKETI/spring-jena-sparql/README.md

 ```

 ###Walking the graph
 The class [SparqlController.java](src/main/java/evaletolab/controller/SparqlController.java) implement the basic proxying with the triplestore.
-With a native Jena2 driver, you have the ability to mix, in a single SPARQL query, data from your native datastore and magick properties from Jena ARQ.
+With a native Jena2 driver, you have the ability to mix, in a single SPARQL query, data from your native datastore and magic properties from Jena ARQ.
 ```shell
 $ mvn jetty:run
 ```